solaimanhridoy/LearnPostgreSQl/README.md

  <img src="./img/55.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-We used `COUNT()` in previous examples which is an Aggregate Function.
+We used `COUNT()` in previous examples which were an Aggregate Function.
 This function is used for calculating the number of values of a column.
 There are more aggregate functions like SUM() - calculate the summation of the values of a column, AVG() - gives an average of the values of a column, MIN() - gives the minimum value of a column, MAX() - gives the maximum value of a column, etc.

 Before using these Aggregate Functions we will create a table and insert into that table from another SQL file named car.sql: